lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Paleomagnetic dating

 {{< figure src="geomagnetic_striping.png" title="As per the [Vine-Matthews-Morley hypothesis](https://en.wikipedia.org/wiki/Vine%E2%80%93Matthews%E2%80%93Morley_hypothesis), the rates of tectonic plate spreading at mid-oceanic ridges can be measured by recording the magnetisation of the sediment, which tracks the orientation of the geomagnetic field at its formation.
-This allows dating by measuring continental drift, and can calibrate magnetic analyses elsewhere by correlating with geomagnetic field reversals." >}}
+This was one of the early 'smoking guns' used to support tectonic theory, and also allows dating by measuring continental drift, helping to calibrate magnetic analyses elsewhere by correlating with geomagnetic field reversals." >}}

 ### Iron-60 deposits in magnetofossils